jewettaij/adjacency_ubin/README.md

                  (RAW format is assumed by default.)
   -xyz         <-Instead, assume the input coordinate file uses ".xyz" format.
                  (This feature is not well tested.
 Hopefully it works.)
-  -bins N      <-Specify the number of bins
+  -bins nx ny nz  <-Specify the number of bins in the X,Y,Z directions
-                 Alternatley, you can specify 3 numbers (nx ny nz) if you want it to vary in different directions.
+                 used to lookup nearby points in the pointcloud.
+                 If left unspecified, a default choice will be made.
+                 Specifying the nx, ny, nz parameters manually can be useful if the program is consuming too much memory, or is too slow.
+                 Larger values of nx, ny, nz can reduce computation time but will dramatically increase the amount of memory used.
+                 Using a small number of bins will reduce memory usage.
-                 Binning is only used to speed up the computation, so these numbers should not effect the result, as long as (xmax-xmin)/nx >= rmax
+                 But spatial binning is only used to speed up the computation, so these numbers should not effect results as long as (xmax-xmin)/nx >= rmax
                        (ymax-ymin)/ny >= rmax
                        (zmax-zmin)/nz >= rmax
                  where xmax, xmin, ymax, ymin, zmax, zmin are the maximum and minimum coordinates in the input file.
-                 However using a small number of bins may reduce memory usage.
                  (NOTE: The "-bins" option has not been tested and may not work)
 ```